UnitTestBot/UTBotJava/utbot-python/docs/python_packages.md

 Gradle task `setVersion` will update `pyproject.toml`.

+If you want to use some other version locally (for example, version that is not yet published), set the version in file `utbot-python/src/main/resources/local_pip_setup/local_utbot_mypy_version`.

 ### Usage of local version

 Add the following files locally (they are listed in `.gitignore`):